Blue ridge labs Founder FELLowship

 This phase is all about understanding your users, validating your assumptions, and sharpening your story.
 You’ll learn how to run effective research, pressure-test ideas, and identify the most promising path forward.

-• Access to our DIG community for user interviews and testing
+• Access to our DIG (Design Insight Group) community for user interviews and testing

 • Weekly sessions on discovery, validation, and storytelling